Last updated on .

 Visiting Cedar Breaks

-Admission to Cedar Breaks National Monument is US$25 per vehicle (as of September 2024), payable at the fee station near the visitor center.
-Holders of any federal land pass are admitted free of charge.
+Entrance fees are good for seven days and payable at the fee station near the visitor center.
 Be aware that the main road through the park is closed from around mid-November to late May.
 Click here to learn how to access the park in the winter.

 It’s easy to visit the park in an hour or so if you don’t plan on hiking.
 Had it not been freezing cold, we would have probably done one of the hikes.
 In the end we only spent about an hour there and even saw some light snow flurries.